Sergio Llull: Real Madrid

 Llull joined the Spanish EuroLeague club Real Madrid in 2007.
 In 2009, Real Madrid exercised a club option to extend his contract for another 2 years.
 In 2010, Llull extended his contract with Real Madrid through the year 2014.

 He was named the MVP of the final of the mid-season three game 2012 Spanish King's Cup tournament.
 Later that year, Llull extended his contract with Real Madrid once again, this time through the 2017–18 season.

 In the 2014–15 season, Real Madrid won the EuroLeague championship, after defeating Olympiacos by a score of 78–59 in the 2015 EuroLeague Final.
 Real Madrid eventually finished the season by also winning the Spanish League championship, after a 3–0 series sweep in the Spanish League Finals series against Barcelona.
 By winning the Spanish League championship, Real Madrid won the triple crown.
 Llull was named the Spanish League Finals MVP of 2015.

 In the Summer of 2015, Llull once again extended his contract with Real Madrid, this time through the 2020–21 season.
-The 6-year contract extension was at a per season salary of €2.7 million euros net income per season, and his contract included a record buyout option of €25 million euros (USD$28.64 million as of 3 February 2019 exchange rate), the highest buyout amount ever in European club basketball history.
+The 6-year contract extension was at a per season salary of €2.7 million net income per season, and his contract included a record buyout option of €25 million (US$28.64 million as of 3 February 2019 exchange rate), the highest buyout amount ever in European club basketball history.

 Llull was named the EuroLeague MVP of the 2016–17 season.
 In May 2018, Real Madrid won the 2017–18 EuroLeague season championship, after defeating Fenerbahçe Doğuş in the final game, by a score of 85–80.
 Llull missed most of the season due to a torn ACL injury, only to come back into the team's rotation at the Final Four, where he helped his team to grab their second EuroLeague title in four seasons.

+In the 2022–23 season, Llull was crucial in Real Madrid's road to their eleventh EuroLeague title.
+In the championship game on 21 May, against Olympiacos, he scored a high-arching jump shot with 3.1 second left to give Madrid the final advantage in their 79–78 win.
+Llull won his third EuroLeague title.

 NBA draft rights

 Llull was chosen by the Denver Nuggets with the 34th pick in the 2009 NBA draft.
 The Houston Rockets then bought his draft rights from the Nuggets for approximately $2.25 million, which at the time made him the most expensive player ever to be purchased during the draft's second round.
-On 27 November 2020 Llull's draft rights were traded to the New York Knicks.
+On 27 November 2020, Llull's draft rights were traded to the New York Knicks.